-Looking for the latest online giving stats and trends?
+Looking for the latest charity giving stats and trends?
 We’ve got you covered.

 - Education giving saw relatively slower growth (3.6 percent) compared to the strong growth rates experienced in most post-recession years.
 In each of the years 2014 and 2015 education giving grew by more than 8 percent.